 "This Scholarship not only allows me to attend college, but also helps me pursue my long-term dream of becoming a teacher.
 As a teacher, I plan on helping children find different ways to cope with their ADHD."

 The Michael Yasick ADHD Scholarship is closed.

 - have been diagnosed with Attention-Deficit/Hyperactivity Disorder (ADHD)

-- are accepted to or will be enrolled in a 2- or 4-year Undergraduate Program or a Graduate Program (of one or more years in length) at an accredited college, university, trade school, technical school, or vocational school
+- are accepted to or will be enrolled in a 2- or 4-year Undergraduate Program or a Graduate Program (of one or more years in length) at an accredited college, university, trade school, technical school, or vocational school located in the US

-- under the care of a licensed health care professional for ADHD
+- are under the care of a licensed health care professional for ADHD

 Void where prohibited by law.
 Contest is subject to all federal, state, and local laws.
 Please view full Rules and Regulations for details.